-- 4. Install standoffs in the chassis as needed. - 5.
-Install the motherboard into the chassis carefully to avoid damaging other motherboard components. - 6.
-Using the Phillips screwdriver, insert a Phillips head #6 screw into a mounting hole on the motherboard and its matching mounting hole on the chassis. - 7.
+- 4. Install standoffs in the chassis as needed. - components. - the motherboard and its matching mounting hole on the chassis. - 7.
 Repeat Step 5 to insert #6 screws into all mounting holes. - 8.
 Make sure that the motherboard is securely placed in the chassis.